All Credit Cards

 Pros

-• Strong earn rate of 3% cash back on grocery, gas & electric vehicle charging, public transit and 3% cash back on recurring bill payments, streaming, digital gaming & media purchases
+• Strong earn rate of 3% Cash Back Dollars on grocery, gas & electric vehicle charging, and public transit purchases and 3% Cash Back Dollars on recurring bill payments, and streaming, digital gaming & media purchases

 • Solid travel insurance package included